 [Include toll avoidance analysis and recommendations as described in the GTR.]

 [Identify if proposed toll site is being constructed to replace an existing toll site / plaza.
 Identify the distance between existing and proposed gantries / canopies and whether existing building will be utilized to support the new toll gantry.
-Verify alignment between the existing and proposed to ensure they can both operate simultaneously for the TEC installation, commissioning, and testing periods.]
+Verify alignment between the existing and proposed to ensure they can both operate simultaneously for the TEC installation, commissioning, and testing periods.
+Verify that the MOT transitions can be accomplished between the lanes under the existing toll site and the proposed toll site.]

 Figure XXX – Plan and Profile